EarthSystemDiagnostics/TrenchR/README.md

 **TrenchR** implements routines that are targeted at the analysis, together with accompanying plotting, of spatial and temporal variations of proxy data derived from spatial arrays of records, specifically from trenches, i.e., proxy depth profiles sampled longitudinally at regular intervals.
-It incorporates the analyses of snow trench stable isotope data for the publication of Münch et al. (2017).
+This part is still under active development, but the package incorporates the analyses of Antarctic snow trench stable isotope data performed for the publication of Münch et al. (2017).

 The R code in this package has been implemented by Dr. Thomas Münch.
 For further information, code enhancements or potential bugs, please write to